‘At A Glance (Details Below)’

 I hope now you understand why a good cattery never mixes cats or uses anything that can’t be disinfected.

 I’m sorry if this all sounds a bit like a scare story.
 It’s all gospel truth but we’re in danger of forgetting how things once were.
-If you want to read more, visit this old page where I featured three cats with rare consequences of cat flu.
+If you want to read more, visit an old page where I featured three cats with rare consequences of cat flu or here for other causes of mouth ulcers.

 Have something to add?
 Comments are welcome below and will appear within 24 hours of lodging.